AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-services-with-powerautomate.md

 ---
-title: Harnassing the Firefly Services APIs in PowerAutomate
+title: Integrating Firefly Services with Microsoft Power Automate
-description: This how-to guides you through the process of harnassing the Firefly Services APIs in PowerAutomate.
+description: This how-to guides you through the process of integrating the Firefly Services APIs in PowerAutomate.
 keywords:
   - Adobe Firefly Services
   - Firefly API